Solar Consumer Guide: Top 5 tips when buying solar

 Current government incentives below:

 Your chosen installer will be able to explain the concepts above, relative to your situation.

 5. Check if your installer is listed on The Clean Energy Council

 The Clean Energy Council is a not-for-profit association that lists solar providers and installers that are accredited by them.
-This will give you peace of mind, knowing that you are dealing with professionals who adhere to a high level of service.

 You can also find Brighte accredited vendors via the Brighte Marketplace